 Little habit changes over time can result in lots of extra money to invest and grow.

 If you’ve decided to take control of your personal finance, you’ve likely considered investing.
-While this may be something completely new to you to start with, you’ll find that there are many resources available that can assist you in growing your wealth.
+While this may be something completely new to you to start with, you’ll find that there are many resources available to help you grow your wealth.

 It’s vital that you start with understanding the various types of investments that are out there for you to choose from.
 Never invest in something you don’t fully understand.

-When you better understand the basic first investments you can make, you can better determine what investment strategy is going to fit the bill to get you where you want to go financially, both now and in the future.
+When you better understand the basic first investments you can make, you can better determine what investment strategy will fit the bill to get you where you want to go financially, both now and in the future.